t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 $ apt-get source libsdl2-dev
 {% endhighlight %}

-This time we should see what's inside the libraru, for example:
+This time we should see what's inside the library, for instance:

 {% highlight c %}
 78              audio_mix_chunks[i] = Mix_LoadWAV(fname);